-The Patent Trial and Appeal Board issued seven decisions in TC 1600 during the week of June 11-15, 2018, including four decisions denying institution of inter partes review and three final written decisions.
-Summaries of the decisions follow:
+The Board issued three decisions in TC 1600 during the week of July 30, all denying institution of inter partes review.
+Summaries of the decisions follow.